 Here are 5 Ways to Keep Children Entertained for 10 Minutes at a Time

-(and I use the word “entertained” in its widest possible sense – maybe “occupied” would be better):
+I use the word “entertained” in its widest possible sense – maybe “occupied” would be a better description,

 First Way to Entertain Your Child: